zo0o0ot/speaker-page/content/slides/mindfulness-wellness-wheel/index.md

 Let's take a wellness quiz!
 - This Wellness Wheel Assessment was created by Michelle Kroll, PhD. for the University of New Hampshire extension, but anyone can take it!
 Let's take advantage of that.
-- It asks for demographic informaiton at the end, but you can opt out of that if you don't feel comfortable.
+- It asks for demographic information at the end, but you can opt out of that if you don't feel comfortable.
 - Let me know if you have any issues accessing the quiz.
 ---
 class: img-caption